alter123/fleets/README.md

 - Real-time nature of Twitter makes tweets irrelevant after a certain period of time
 - Content posted years ago becomes mundane to represent your ideas

-### Set up
+## setting up

-[Create a new Twitter application and generate API keys](https://apps.twitter.com/).
-The program assumes the following environment variables are set:
+fleets run on scheduled jobs in GitHub actions.
+To run your own fleet [fork this repo](https://github.com/alter123/fleets/fork) and [create a new Twitter application and generate API keys](https://apps.twitter.com/).
+The program assumes the following [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) are set:

 ```sh
 TWITTER_CONSUMER_KEY